What is a Landman?

 Now back to the question…”What is a landman?”
 Well, I can only TRULY answer that from my own experience, but I think there’s a little bit of the LandmanLife in every landman, so your personal ratios might differ from mine:

-• I’m 50% attorney.
+• I’m 49% attorney.
 WHEREAS I did not waste 3 years of my life in law school, THENCE I am not actually an attorney.
 But I can give you a lot of the same advice for a fraction of the price.
+(Offer is only valid in Texas and other states that won’t prosecute a landman for practicing law without a license, obviously).

 • There’s 3/16 of 30% of an engineer in me, which isn’t enough to make me a total dickhead but enough that I can hold my own without being completely lost in the conversation.
-When I speak to the dirt and construction guys, the engineer in me really shines.
+When I speak to the dirt/construction guys, the engineer in me really shines.
+Everything looks better with a couple more PIs to spice things up, right?

 • At least 60% of me is a straight up deal maker.
 I represent both sides and just need to get to a compromise, while being paid directly by one side and attempting to keep everyone happy.
 When you get pissed by my initial offer, and counter with something you think is going to piss me off, well congratulations, you just found my price because let’s be real…that first offer was just to get you talking.

 • I’m your guy when you need something done quickly and quietly.
 A lot of landwork happens in the “gray area” between [might be] immoral/unethical and straight up criminal.
 You think I’m a bad guy?
-Seriously, go take a look at how those fucking mineral and royalty buying operations find their mailing lists.
-I might fudge the numbers a bit to get the deal done, but trust me, I’m not doing that for my own benefit (except for my mileage, because ya’ll don’t pay me near enough money).
+Seriously, go take a look at how those fucking mineral and royalty buying operations find and target their mailing lists.
+I might fudge the numbers a bit to get the deal done, but trust me, I’m not doing that for my own benefit.
+Also, I’m not one of those boys from Oklahoma City…because those guys are actually criminals.

 • Sometimes I’m going to look like a fucking methhead because I’ve been up for 48 hours, alternating between phonecalls/emails/spreadsheets, just trying to keep your operation going without delay.
 That’s how I make up for the days that I get my shit done and relax from like 10am on.
 I might spend a couple hours on Twitter, or shit, with this #stayhome situation I might just start drinking.
 When you need something done after hours…well shit, I’ll be your huckleberry.